johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-05-03-large-language-models-view-models-backend-for-frontend/index.md

 It's a bit like having a child who you've told not to do something, only to find they've done it anyway.
 The LLM may even cheekily say something like "I know you told me not too, but I included the id for reference".
 The scallywag.

+Or perhaps, given the variety of endpoints that are available in an API, the LLM will call one that we didn't want it to.
+Or perhaps our Swagger / Open API spec is poorly documented, and the LLM doesn't think it has an endpoint it can call.

-## Bring on the view models and the BFFs
+## View models and the BFFs to the rescue

 A useful framing for this problem is remembering when ORMs started to automate access to databases.
 We could take our ORM, and host it in a web service and, hey presto, our database was now accessible over HTTP.
 So let's take our React app (or whatever) and have it talk directly to our database.